 🧠 What’s missing?

-• Session Linking: Continuity between browsing, cart activity, wishlist
+Session Linking: Continuity between browsing, cart activity, and wishlist

-Without structured memory graphs and task-aware state tracking, agents become superficial -helpful only in isolated moments, never across a journey.
+Without structured memory graphs and task-aware state tracking, agents become superficial — helpful only in isolated moments, never across a journey.
+For a closer look at persistent memory in this exact use case, see customer-service-chatbots-with-persistent-memory-2.

 The failure modes we’ve explored aren’t design flaws - they’re architecture flaws.
 Stateless agents fail because they weren’t built to remember.
 Without memory, even the smartest model forgets who you are, what you care about, and how your needs evolve over time.